Nele Kantule

-Nele Kantule Iguibilikinya (1868–1944) was a famous chief and medicine man of the Kuna indigenous tribe of Panama.
+Nele Kantule Iguibilikinya (1868–1944) was a famous chief and medicine man of the Guna indigenous tribe of Panama.

 Biography

 He was born in Putorgandi, in what is today Ustupu Island, Panama.
-He was a leader of the Kuna from early in the twentieth century until his death.
+He was a leader of the Guna from early in the twentieth century until his death.

-His life was described by Erland Nordenskiöld, in his 1938 book on the Kuna, An historical and ethnological survey of the Cuna Indians.
+His life was described by Erland Nordenskiöld, in his 1938 book on the Guna, An historical and ethnological survey of the Cuna Indians.